Frequently Asked Questions

 What if my kit is faulty?

-Each kit is tested before shipping so very unlikely, but if it fails inside the warranty window, it’ll be repaired or replaced.
-If you broke it yourself, please be honest and don't abuse the system.
+Each kit is tested before shipping, so this is very unlikely.
+But if it fails within the warranty period, it will be repaired or replaced.

 If I damage my Index during installation, will you replace it?

-It’s very unlikely that you’ll damage your Index, but no!
+It is very unlikely that you will damage your Index, but no.

 If I damage the kit during installation, is that covered by the warranty?